SUNY Summer Leadership Retreat

 • Interpersonal Mastery.
 The ability to communicate and work well with others, particularly in difficult conversations.

 • Team Mastery.
-The ability to develop and lead groups of individuals towards common goals while promoting a healthy environment.
+The ability to develop and lead diverse groups of individuals towards common goals while promoting a healthy and inclusive environment.

 • Systems Mastery.
 The ability to think systemically and lead an organization through a strategic change process in a way that develops commitment and learning.